unixfox/aur/README.md

 # FAQ
 ## How to add package(s) ?
-1. Edit the file `pkgs`
+1. Edit the file `pkgs` : https://github.com/unixfox/aur/edit/master/pkgs
-2. Add your package(s) at the end of the file using the way as others (with a `-`)
+2. Add your package(s) at the end of the file using the same way as others (with a `-`).
 3. Save the file and create a pull request.
-4. Wait the owner accepts the pull request.
+4. Wait for the owner accepts the pull request.
-5. Check the status of your package
+5. Check the status of your package at https://status.aur.unixfox.eu

 ## How often packages are updated ?
 The packages are rebuild each 10 minutes.